 |Please enter the directory where you would like to install the agent relay.||

-Enter the directory where you want the agent relay installed.
-If it does not exist, the system prompts you on whether to create it.
+Enter the directory where to install the agent relay.
+If it doesn't exist, the system prompts you to create it.
 For example:

 |Please enter your java home.||